Syrov-Egor/chemsynthcalc/docs/_sources/chemical_reaction.rst.txt

 Target mass
 -----------
-Mass of target compound - the only mass that we know in advance before synthesis (in grams).
+The mass of target compound, the only mass that we know in advance before synthesis (in grams).
 1 gram by default.
 We can change the target mass during the ChemicalReaction object initialization::